SJSU-CADRE-CLASSES/SJSU_ART_104_F17/Teams/TheScandalousPenguins/Brainstorming_of_Idea.md

 War between Siri and Cortana
 Between two AI

 An example is an app called Forest.
-It helps you stay away from smart devices.
-One person can record his or her environmental-friendly behaviors on the app, then at the same time, a tree will be planted somewhere on the earth based on the person’s contribution.
+Put down your phone and focus on what's more important in your life.
+Procrastination.

-Help people focus on their work.
+Help people focus on their work, rather than playing computer games or watch videos.
 If they achieve a goal, there will be a real tree planted on the earth.